bbc/audio-orchestrator/Readme.md

   * `electron-app/`: The `electron-app` bundling and configuring all the other components to create a standalone desktop application.
   * `logging/`: A common logging module for server-side packages based on `winston`.

-To start a development version of the app, run `yarn dev`.
-This rebuilds the `background-tasks`, starts a development server with hot-reloading for the `react-frontend`, and runs the `electron-app`.
+Running `yarn install` at the top level installs dependencies for all of these packages.
+References between them are expressed using the link syntax (e.g. `link:../logging`) in `package.json` files.
+We do not use any special monorepo management scripts such as _lerna_ or _yarn workspaces_.

-To build the app for the current platform, run `yarn build`.
-This creates a self-contained electron app. `yarn dist` creates a `.dmg` macOS installer image for distribution - stored in `electron-app/dist/mac`.
+The development version (`yarn dev`) builds the `background-tasks`, `electron-app`, and `logging` packages; and runs a development server for the `react-frontend`.
+Changes to the frontend source code are automatically reflected after a few seconds, but you may need to reload the page (CMD-R in the electron app).
+Changes to the other packages require the `yarn dev` command to be run again (CTRL-C in the terminal session to stop it). _NB the frontend development server runs on port 8080; make sure this is not used by something else._

-The versions of all packages in this repo are kept in sync by running the `yarn bump` script at the top level to apply the same version change across all packages.
+## Releases and versions

-We currently track development tasks and feature requests as issues in this repository (best viewed in the [Github Project](https://github.com/bbc/bbcat-orchestration-builder/projects/3)).
+The [Changelog](./Changelog.md) and [GitHub Releases]() are updated manually, usually on minor version increments (e.g. `0.17.0` to `0.18.0`).
+We create a Github release linked to a git tag for that version.

-# Releases
+To create a release build and the `.dmg` installer run the `yarn dist` task.
+As the tool is currently distributed through MakerBox, upload the dmg to Dropbox and notify the team in the `#makerbox-orchestrator` channel.

-We do not currently publish releases.
+The versions of all packages in this repo should be kept in sync by running the `yarn bump` script at the top level to apply the same version change across all packages.
+Generally, we increment the patch version for every PR, and increment the minor version for new releases (NB this is not strictly compatible with semantic versioning).

-The Changelog and GitHub Releases are updated manually on a new major/minor version (we do not currently follow strict semantic versioning).
-Creating a Github release also generates a git tag for that version.
+## Team

-To create a release build and `.dmg` installer run the `yarn dist:signed` task (ensuring you have an Apple development certificate in your keychain - see xcode/preferences/accounts/apple id/manage certificates).
-We do not yet notarise our builds.
+_Audio Orchestrator_ is developed in the BBC R&D Audio Team ([confluence](https://confluence.dev.bbc.co.uk/display/audioteam/)), as part of the _Audio Device Orchestration_ workstream contributing to the _Novel Audience Experiences_ programme.

-For reproducible builds, release builds should be created in an isolated environment such as a CI system, and use [environment variables](https://www.electron.build/code-signing) to set the signing certificate.
-This process is not yet set up.
+Email [Kristian.Hentschel@bbc.co.uk](mailto:kristian.hentschel@bbc.co.uk) or [Jon.Francombe@bbc.co.uk](mailto:jon.francombe@bbc.co.uk) or find us on Slack (`#audio-orchestration` in the BBC R&D space).